Say Good Night and Go

-Elena looked out the window in relief.
+Elena looked out the window.
 "I was never so glad to be at my destination."

 Bonnie parked and the two friends met Caroline on the sidewalk.
-As they turned to go inside the grill Elena noticed that a mist was settling down over the town it was going to be a foggy night.
+As they turned to go inside the grill Elena noticed that a mist was settling down over the town.

 The night turned out to be all that Elena had wished for, just for tonight all the awkwardness that had risen between them over the last year was suspended and they were free to be as light hearted and full of fun as in the old days.
 The Before days.